-(25%) The top part of the figure below compares two U.S. time series.
+1. (25%) The top part of the figure below compares two U.S. time series.
 One series is the 'real' hourly wage rate in private industry.
 The other series, also expressed in 'real' terms, is the sum of capital gains and dividends earned from investing in the S&P500 index.
 The bottom part of the figure computes a 'differential' index: the ratio between the nominal wage and the nominal capital gains and dividends. (a) Explain the difference between nominal and 'real' measures of income. (b) Explain the meaning of a 'differential' index and how it differs from 'real' measures of income. (c) What conclusions can you draw from the data in the figure? (up to 500 words).

-NOTE: real series are computed by deflating nominal data by the CPI. \ Capital gains and dividends is the difference between successive values of the S&P500 Total Return Index.
+NOTE: real series are computed by deflating nominal data by the CPI.

+Capital gains and dividends is the difference between successive values of the S&P500 Total Return Index.

 SOURCE: U.S. Bureau of the Census through Global Insight; Global Financial Data (www.globalfindata.com)

-- 2. (25%) Using time series data for a country of you choice (other than the United States), produce a chart similar to the one plotted on the previous page.
-The chart should compare the evolution of the 'real' wage rate to the evolution of 'real' gains from investing in the stock market (for the latter measure, you can use either the stock price index or the stock market total return index).
+2. (25%) Using time series data for a country of you choice (other than the United States), produce a chart similar to the one plotted on the previous page.
+The chart should compare the evolution of the 'real' wage rate to the evolution of 'real' capital gains from investing in the stock market.
+Note that capital gains/losses denote the increase or decrease of the market index between successive years (in the computation, you can use either the stock price index or the stock market total return index).
 The chart should also calculate the 'differential' ratio between the gains from investing in the stock market on the one hand, and the wage rate on the other.
-What conclusions can you draw from your computations? (up to 400 words). - 3.
+What conclusions can you draw from your computations? (up to 400 words).

 (25%) Assess the following claim for a country of your choice: 'The rise of neoliberalism since the early 1980s has made [country X] more unstable.'
-Your answer should be based on the historical evolution of the following three variables, each plotted on a separate chart:
+Your answer should be based on the historical evolution of the following three variables, each plotted on a separate chart.
+Go back with the data as far as you can, so as to make the comparisons historically meaningful (up to 400 words).